 Students work on projects that involve refugee and human rights issues and present a unique opportunity to develop a range of skills relevant to legal advocacy in these areas.
 In the refugee area, students may engage in the direct representation of asylum seekers or do policy or other high impact work, including the development of expert witness affidavits.
 Human rights work may involve fact-finding and report writing addressing conditions in refugee-sending countries, collaborative projects with other nongovernmental organizations, and work with in-country experts.
 Some projects may be undertaken in partnership with the law school’s Center for Gender and Refugee Studies (CGRS).
 CGRS is one of the nation's leading refugee advocacy organizations, engaging in research, national policy work, impact litigation, and other strategies in defense of asylum seekers.

 Read more about the Refugee and Human Rights Clinic.

-Read more about the Technology Startup Clinic.
+Read more about the Social Enterprise & Economic Empowerment Clinic.

 The Workers' Rights Clinic provides free legal information and assistance to low-income workers with employment related issues.
 The Employment Law Center of the Legal Aid Society of San Francisco trains and supervises students who conduct client interviews and, after consultation with clinic coordinators, provide counseling, legal information, and referrals to low-income workers on a full range of employment-related problems.